kyma-project/examples/kiali/README.md

 ### Deploy a custom workload and invoke

-1. To see the service communication visualized in Kiali, follow the tutorial [orders-service](./../orders-service/).
+1. To see the service communication visualized in Kiali, follow the instructions in [orders-service](./../orders-service/).

 ## Advanced Topics